somatic-labs/hardhat/README.md

   * replicated and repoeted in 2023

 Neither of these are bugs according to ICF. banana King is a desired feature according to ICF, and P2P storms does not exist, according to ICF.

+initally, i felt that it was a bug that transactions could be so large but eventually i realized that it was a very powerful feature!